The Impact of Batch Learning in Stochastic Linear Bandits: Batch learning for stochastic linear bandits

-So far, we have concentrated on the stochastic bandit problem with two actions.
-We now conclude with an analysis of the general stochastic linear bandit problem introduced in Section \ref{sec:lin_bandits}.
 As we mentioned in the proof of Theorem \ref{thm1}, in the case of $\numofactions=2$, it immediately follows that the more often a decision rule chooses the optimal action, the better it is.
 In contrast, this is not generally true when $\numofactions>2$.
 Indeed, some decision rules might value the optimal and the worst actions so that another decision rule that puts less weight on optimal action is better (because it chooses interim actions more often at the expense of worst action).
 Consequently, the case of $\numofactions>2$ introduces a new subtlety and requires a number of additional steps in the analysis.

-Because of the subtlety above, we split the main result into two separate statements.
-First, we analyze batch and ``short" online policies.
+Specifically, in order to derive result similar to Theorem \ref{thm1}, we utilize Assumption \ref{instance_dependent_monotonicity} and introduce a meta-algorithm (Algrotihm \ref{alg2:dealayed_batch_learn}).